 Q: Why does this site have more than one chat window?

 A: To offer some privacy during meetings, Registered Chat is “A.A.
 Members Only”.
 Then, we also have Open Chat where the only requirement is a desire to be there…and where people can even just “peek in” for a bit at first, if they wish.
 Overall, what we try to do here has been drawn from early A.A. days when “…scarce an evening passed that someone’s home did not shelter a little gathering of men and women, happy in their release, and constantly thinking how they might present their discovery to some newcomer…a time and place where new people might bring their problems.”

 —”Alcoholics Anonymous“, the book, pages 159-160

 Q: Does this site have moderators or monitors?

-A: Yes, and they do not wear badges or tote tazers.
+A: Yes, and none of us wear badges or tote tasers.

-Q: Can I have both chat windows open at once?
+Q: Can I have more than one chat window open at once?